Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-06-edit-course-semester.md

 ## Alternative procedures

-2.1 Nothing changes \
+3.1: The semester is not in the right format: \
+    3.1.1 Hit the submit button
-5.1 No toast message appears \
+    3.1.2 A feedback toast message appears which contains that semester was not updated \
+    3.1.3 The semester did not change in the view and the input field disappears

+4.1: Hit the cancel button: \
-5.2 A toast message appears which contains that there was an error updating the semester \
+    5.1.1 A feedback toast message appears which contains that course description was not updated \
-6.1 The old course semester is displayed
+    4.1.2 The course description was not updated in the view and the input field disappears

 ## Criticality